 Likewise you can add diseased leaves to compost heaps.
 I add blighted plants, fruits and tubers of potatoes and tomatoes, mildewed squash leaves and rusty leek leaves.
 The disease spores die when the leaves they live on die.
 In 2018 I have super healthy leeks where I grew leeks in the past three years, with less rust this year than last.

-Compost is the easiest and most productive mulch, and it’s worth buying if you can’t make enough, for the time it saves you and the extra harvests.
-The initial dose may be high, to suppress weeds and save a huge amount of time in years to come.
+Any kind of compost is the easiest and most productive mulch, and it’s worth buying if you can’t make enough, for the time it saves you and the extra harvests which result.
+The initial dose may be high, to suppress weeds and save a huge amount of time because of weeds growing less.
 If you count your time at minimum wage level, the compost will soon be paid for.

 I advise not, unless you are fortunate enough to have healthy and unneeded soil, which is rare.
 Soils you can buy are often “dead”, from being stacked for long enough to kill all the microbes needed for growth.
 This was discovered by Professor Victor Stewart (Aberyswyth Uni.) in the 1970s and ‘80s.
 He worked with the National Coal Board to discover why farms became so unproductive, after they had scraped off soil to extract coal, in opencast mines, and then replaced the same soil.
 See Q’s 33 & 34.